 - Annual fees

 Your credit card might not issue all of these fees, and it might require you to pay fees not listed above.
-You can find information about credit card fees in your cardholder agreement (that paper brochure that often arrives with a new credit card).
+You can find information about credit card fees in your cardholder agreement (that paper brochure that often arrives with a new credit card, we recommend you review it and keep it for your records).

 Some companies charge a fee when you pay with a credit card, but your credit card provider does not request or control this fee.
 This fee is determined by merchants.